 We will never have to worry about money again.

-All you have to do is say yes, Or you could fight that case for months and maybe it would get appealed and maybe they'd win.
+Or you could fight that case for months and maybe it would get appealed and maybe they'd win.

-You know, maybe the other side win.
+Maybe the other side would win.

-But but you'd fight to try to get more for the authors, because if the authors win with this measly 1.5 billion dollar award, um, it might first of all set the price low for other lawsuits for other entities, but uh it doesn't work out to much per author.
+But you'd fight to try to get more for the authors because if the authors win with this measly $1.5 billion award, it might, first of all, set the price low for other lawsuits for other entities.

 So the judge just said nope and put a pause on it.

-I don't know where it goes next, but uh the federal judge didn't think it looked like a proper deal.
+I don't know where it goes next, but the federal judge didn't think it looked like a proper deal.

-Um, Gary, off the keyboard.
+No, Gary, off the keyboard.

-the uh MAGA supporters are uh talking about it somewhat obsessively, is that uh it's obviously kind of racist, and so uh CNN had a big hit piece on that, and I wasn't gonna talk about it because I don't do crime, but now that it's sort of a political thing and a persuasion thing, and you know it's it's now uh slopped into my domain.
+And I wasn't going to talk about it because I don't do crime, but now that it's sort of a political thing and a persuasion thing, and it's now slopped into my domain, I'll give you my thoughts on it.

 Number one, if she had not been a hot blonde, would we be talking about it?